yhl1010/M2F2-Net/README.md

 # M2F2-Net: Multi-Modal Feature Fusion for Unstructured Off-Road Freespace Detection
 ## Introduction
 This is the official PyTorch implementation of M2F2-Net: Multi-Modal Feature Fusion for Unstructured Off-Road Freespace Detection

+Freespace detection is an important part of autonomous driving technology.
+Compared with structured on-road scenes, unstructured off-road scenes face more challenges.
+Multi-modal fusion method is a viable solution to these challenges.
+But existing fusion methods do not fully utilize the multi-modal features.
+In this paper, we propose an effective multi-modal network named M2F2-Net for freespace detection in unstructured off-road scenes.
+We propose a multi-modal feature fusion strategy named Multi-modal Cross Fusion (MCF).
+MCF module is simple but effective in fusing the features of RGB images and surface normal maps.
+Meanwhile, a multi-modal segmentation decoder module is designed to decouple the segmentation of two modalities, and it further helps the features of both modalities to be fully utilized.
+In order to solve the problem that the road edge is difficult to extract in the unstructured scenes, we also propose an edge segmentation decoder module.

 ![image](https://user-images.githubusercontent.com/70512651/216315067-867ec5af-e27a-492f-98f0-2523725f51ad.png)
 ## Datasets
-The ORFD dataset we used can be found [ORFD](https://github.com/chaytonmin/Off-Road-Freespace-Detection).
+The ORFD dataset we used can be found at [ORFD](https://github.com/chaytonmin/Off-Road-Freespace-Detection).
 Extract and organize as follows:
 ```
 |-- datasets
  |  |-- ORFD